spcourse/oop/hangman/classic/hangman.md

 (Note that we assume your parameter is called `word_length`, but it's fine if it is something else.
 Just change the assertion in that case.)

-Putting this simple stament in your code will make sure that Python "halts" (crashes) the program if at that point the assertion "fails", so to say.
-In that case the program will not even reach the point of choosing a word from an empty list:
+Putting this simple statement in your code will make sure that Python "halts" (crashes) the program if at that point the assertion "fails", so to say.
+In that case, the program will not even reach the point of choosing a word from an empty list:

       1 WELCOME TO HANGMAN ツ
       2 What length of word would you like to play with?